pvcnt/accio/docs/user-guide/authoring/validating.md

 While errors have to be fixed for the file to be valid, warnings do not impact the usability of the definition.
 However, it is recommended to take into account warnings (e.g., using a deprecated operator can break at any time, since they might be removed).

-## Getting help

-Writing workflows and runs involves referencing existing objects by their names.
-The [`accio get` command](../../reference/commands/get.html) can be of a great help to find relevant resources, whether it is a workflow or an operator.
+The [`accio get` command](../../reference/commands/get.html) can be of a great help to find relevant resources, whether it is a workflow or an operator, as workflow and run definition files need to reference them.
-For example, `accio get operators` returns a list of all known operators.
-While there is a [reference list of operators](../../reference/library/), the cluster you are interacting with can provide a slightly different version of operators, or contain custom operators installed by your system administrator.
-In case of disagreement between the documentation and the command-line result, the command-line is assumed to provide the most accurate information for your particular Accio installation.

-The [`accio describe` command](../../reference/commands/describe.html) is used to more details about a specific resource.
+The [`accio describe` command](../../reference/commands/describe.html) can then be used to get all the details about a resource.
 It is especially useful to get the list of parameters a workflow accepts, or the inputs and outputs exposed by an operator.
-For example, `accio describe operator EventSource` gives you a description of what this operator does, inputs it consumes and outputs it produces.